AMD-AGI/GEAK-eval/README.md

 1. The execution was purely done using subprocess call for both generated and ground truth files.
 1. The seed consistancy is violated.
 1. The outputs of the two Triton runs are compared using stdout string comparison, which is not always correct.
-1. Around ground truth 150 files do not `print(result_gold)` line, hence the eval framework is essentially comapring the two null strings.
+1. Around ground truth 150 files do not `print(result_gold)` line, hence the eval framework is essentially comparing the two null strings.
 1. Some of the ground truth files (e.g. `context_attn_bloom.py`) does not even have `result_gold = test_*()` line at the end.
 So the call accuracy run using this file `0_call_acc.py` just blindly assumes that the call was success.
 1. 7 kernel files (originally provided) run into `memory access faults`, we have fixed them.